NGC 2403

 NGC 2403 (also known as Caldwell 7) is an intermediate spiral galaxy in the constellation Camelopardalis.
 It is an outlying member of the M81 Group, and is approximately 8 million light-years distant.

+Observation history

+The galaxy was discovered by German-British astronomer William Herschel on 1 November 1788.
+Edwin Hubble detected Cepheid variables in NGC 2403 using the Hale Telescope, making it the first galaxy beyond the Local Group within which a Cepheid was discovered.
+By 1963, 59 variables had been found in NGC 2403, of which 17 were eventually confirmed as Cepheids, with periods between 20 and 87 days.
+As late as 1950 Hubble was using a distance of just under 2 million light years for the galaxy's distance, but by 1968 the analysis of the Cepheids increased this by almost a factor of five, to within 0.2 magnitudes of the current value.

+Characteristics

-It bears a similarity to M33, being about 50,000 light years in diameter and containing numerous star-forming H II regions.
+NGC 2403 bears a similarity to M33, containing numerous star-forming H II regions, but being a little bit larger at approximately 90,000 light-years in diameter compared to the 61,100 light-year diameter of M33.
+It is a flocculent spiral galaxy, with short, patchy arms.
 The northern spiral arm connects it to the star forming region NGC 2404.
 NGC 2403 can be observed using 10×50 binoculars.
 NGC 2404 is 940 light-years in diameter, making it one of the largest known H II regions.
 This H II region represents striking similarity with NGC 604 in M33, both in size and location in galaxy.

-Supernovae

-There have been two reported supernovae in the galaxy: SN 1954J, which attained a magnitude of 16 at its brightest, and SN 2004dj.
-SN 2004dj was the nearest and brightest supernovae in the past 17 years.
-It remains nearest and brightest supernova in 21st century.